How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 1. Give reasonable descriptions.
 There’s nothing worse than trying to find a desired shot in a folder containing several hundred files named “Untitled File.”

 3. Review the next day.
-Save time for a fresh perspective upon reviewing the video.
-“Sleeping on” your work provides clarity and helps you see the video from the viewer’s standpoint.
+“Sleep on it” to have a clearer assessment of the final product.
+This can also help you see the video from the viewer’s standpoint.

 2. Use of copyrighted material.
 To determine if an image or other media is copyrighted, check for licensing information, look for watermarks, or consult the source website’s terms of use.

-Training Video Software
+The 6 Best Training Video Software

 How to create training videos with iSpring Suite